Monsters of Morningside

 "Hush!
 I will.
 Just stop moving—there."

-The darkness was peeled away, and there was the Vagabond's haggard face and keen eyes, low-lit by all the unidentified things that glimmered in the enchanted wood.
+The darkness was peeled away, and there was the Vagabond's haggard face, low-lit by all the unidentified things that glimmered in the enchanted wood.

 "You weren't there!"
 Alex blurted.
 "You weren't—"